COLORADO SPRINGS SEDATION DENTISTRY

 The laughing gas is administered via a mask placed over the patient’s mouth and nose.
 When the gas is released into the mask, the patient inhales it.
 Some patients will fall asleep with it.
 Others will just become extremely relaxed.
 Once the nitrous oxide has taken effect, the dentist will administer a local anesthetic to the area being treated and start the treatment.

 The advantage of nitrous oxide is that once the mask is removed, the effects of the gas wears off very quickly so that very little recovery time is needed, and because it is a gas, there are no side effects.

 For adults, oral sedation may be an option.
-Oral sedation involves taking an anti-anxiety pill, usually about an hour before the procedure.
+Oral sedation involves taking a drug cocktail.
+One pill is taken the night before surgery and two are taking in office, usually about an hour before the procedure.

 It is important that you discuss any medications you are taking and any medical allergies with your dentist.
 He or she needs to take this into consideration as well as the kind of dental treatment to be performed to be able to prescribe or recommend the right amount to take.

 Some anti-anxiety medications last longer or wear off faster, so the type of medication needed in your particular case needs to be chosen carefully.